mpalash/aliakbarmehta/content/noniin-~-a-longing-for-something-written-in-memory.md

 ---
-title: NONIIN ~ A longing for something written in memory
+title: "NONIIN ~ A longing for something written in memory: Library as Archive as Excavation Site"
 subtitle: exhibition review of Kirjasto/Library exhibition, (pub.)
 NO NIIN online magazine, Helsinki
 layout: content